-This document focuses on an asynchronous delivery model of learning, which allows learners and families to engage when it is most appropriate for them and their family/home circumstances.
+This document considers both synchronous and asynchronous delivery models of learning.
+This provides advice for practitioners on how to best support learners and families to engage in learning when it is most appropriate for them and their family/home circumstances.
 For example, one device in a house where there is more than one child who requires access to learning, or where parents/carers have to use the device for work purposes.

 We have set out a number of areas you will need to consider as part of planning for remote learning and teaching, including:

 - What parts of the curriculum are more suited to online delivery?

 - What activities / content are better rescheduled?